Van Life With Your Dog: The Complete 2026 Guide

 - ChuckIt: Ball launchers for quick, intense exercise sessions.

-- Musher’s Secret: Paw wax that protects against hot, cold, and rough surfaces.
+- Musher’s Secret: Paw wax that protects against hot surfaces, cold ground, and rough terrain.

 Finding Overnight Spots

 BLM (Bureau of Land Management) land: Free dispersed camping on public land, primarily in the western US.
+Dogs generally have the most freedom on BLM land.
 The iOverlander app and FreeRoam app list specific spots.
-Dogs generally have maximum freedom on BLM land.

-National Forest dispersed camping: Free camping in most national forests outside of designated campgrounds.
+National Forest dispersed camping: Free camping outside designated campgrounds in most national forests.
 Follow Leave No Trace principles.
-Dogs on leash or under voice control depending on the forest.
+Dogs must be on leash or under voice control depending on the forest’s regulations.

 Walmart and Cracker Barrel: Many locations allow overnight parking.
-Dogs in the van only, no setting up camp.
-Check individual store policies.
+Dogs stay in the van; no setting up camp outside.
+Always verify with individual store management.

-Harvest Hosts: A membership program ($99/year) that provides overnight parking at farms, wineries, breweries, and other unique locations.
-Many are dog-friendly.
+Harvest Hosts: A membership program ($99/year) providing overnight parking at farms, wineries, breweries, and unique locations.
+Many are explicitly dog-friendly.

-- iOverlander: The best app for finding free camping spots.
-User-contributed with reviews.
+- iOverlander: The best app for free camping spots.
+User-contributed with current reviews.

-- AllTrails: Trail maps and reviews.
-Filter for dog-friendly trails.
+- AllTrails: Trail maps with dog-friendly filter options.

 Veterinary Care on the Road

-- Keep a physical copy of your dog’s vaccination records and any health certificates in the van
+- Keep physical copies of vaccination records and health certificates in the van at all times

 - Maintain all preventative medications (heartworm, flea/tick) on a consistent schedule

-- Consider pet insurance (Trupanion, Healthy Paws, Embrace) for unexpected medical costs
+- Consider pet insurance for unexpected medical costs (see our pet travel insurance guide)

-- Identify emergency vet clinics along your planned route before you need them
+- Identify emergency veterinary clinics along your planned route before you need them

 Common Van Life Dog Health Issues

-Paw injuries: From rough terrain, hot pavement, or cactus.
-Carry paw wax (Musher’s Secret), dog boots, and basic wound care supplies.
+Paw injuries: From rough terrain, hot pavement, cactus, or rocky trails.
+Carry paw wax, dog boots, and basic wound care supplies.

-Tick-borne diseases: Van life often involves time in tick-heavy areas.
-Use a strong preventative and check your dog daily.
+Tick-borne diseases: Van life often involves extended time in tick-heavy areas.
+Use a strong preventative and check your dog daily after outdoor time.

-Gastrointestinal issues: Dogs may eat things they should not at campsites or on trails.
-Carry anti-diarrheal medication (ask your vet for recommendations) and know the signs of intestinal blockage.
+Gastrointestinal issues: Dogs encounter unfamiliar ground-level items at campsites and on trails.
+Carry anti-diarrheal medication (ask your vet for a recommendation) and know the signs of intestinal blockage.

-Allergies: Different environments mean different allergens.
-Watch for excessive scratching, ear infections, or paw licking.
+Allergies: Constantly changing environments mean constantly changing allergens.
+Watch for excessive scratching, recurring ear infections, or persistent paw licking.

-Heat-related illness: See the temperature management section.
-This is the most preventable and most dangerous health risk.
+Heat-related illness: The most preventable and most dangerous health risk.
+See the temperature management section above.

-- Keep your dog on leash or tethered at campgrounds
+- Keep your dog on leash or tethered at all campgrounds regardless of how well-trained they are

 - Ask before allowing your dog to approach other dogs or people

-If you are parking overnight in urban areas:
+If parking overnight in cities or residential areas:

 - Do not set up gear outside the van

-- Walk your dog away from the parking spot
+- Walk your dog away from your parking spot

-- Have a plan for early morning (dogs often need to go out at first light)
+- Plan for early morning; dogs typically need to go out at first light regardless of your schedule

 | Item | Monthly Cost |